How To Become a Bartender in Illinois

 What Does This Mean?

 You can visit the Illinois Liquor Control Commission’s website to check out the specifications for your jurisdictions.
+The Illinois Liquor Control Commission also has a good list of frequently asked questions here.

 How Long Does It Take To Become a Bartender in Illinois?